Sean Murphy Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Guardians' 3.81 team ERA ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 81 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to allow 84 home runs (one per game), the fourth-fewest in the league.

-- His most recent appearance came on Wednesday against the Kansas City Royals, when the right-hander threw seven scoreless innings while allowing only one hit.
+- The right-hander's most recent appearance was on Thursday against the Kansas City Royals, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.